-The Commission continues to engage in compliance efforts regarding lobbying activities undertaken in calendar year 2017.
-The Commission, through the Investigative Division, monitors and enforces the Lobbying Disclosure Law (65 Pa.C.S. § 13A01, et seq.) through compliance reviews of Registration Statements, as well as Quarterly Expense Reports filed by Principals, Lobbyists and/or Lobbying Firms with the Pennsylvania Department of State.
+The Commission continues to engage in compliance efforts regarding lobbying activities undertaken in calendar year 2018.
+The Commission, through the Investigative Division, monitors and enforces the Lobbying Disclosure Law (65 Pa.C.S. § 13A01, et seq.) through compliance reviews of Registration Statements, as well as Quarterly Expense Reports filed by principals, lobbyists and/or lobbying firms with the Pennsylvania Department of State.

-During calendar year 2017, the Pennsylvania Department of State did not identify any lobbyists, principals, or lobbying firms, which had filed deficient Registration Statements and as such, the Commission did not pursue any penalties against same.
-The Commission received a complaint regarding a Principal's failure to report and a Lobbyist's failure to register under the Lobbying Disclosure Law.
-The Commission issued an Order in each case by Consent Agreement.
-The Commission found that the Principal violated the Lobbying Disclosure Law when it negligently failed to properly report expenditures for indirect communication.
-The Commission found that the Lobbyist did not violate the Lobbying Disclosure Law, because there was insufficient evidence to conclude that the Lobbyist was required to register.
+During calendar year 2018, the Pennsylvania Department of State did not identify any lobbyists, principals, or lobbying firms, which had filed deficient Registration Statements and as such, the Commission did not pursue any penalties against same.
+The Commission received a complaint regarding two principals who failed to register with the Pennsylvania Department of State.
+The Commission issued an Order in each case, by Consent Agreement.
+The Commission found that the principals violated the Lobbying Disclosure Law when they engaged in lobbying activities in an effort to influence legislative action with the Commonwealth of Pennsylvania at a time when they failed to properly register with the Pennsylvania Department of State as a principal within ten days of acting in any capacity as a principal.

-During the reporting period for calendar year 2017, the Commission issued a total of 85 Warning Notice Letters to Principals regarding their failure to file Quarterly Expense Reports as required by the Lobbying Disclosure Law.
-Of those 85 Warning Notices sent, 10 Principals did not file their quarterly expense reports and/or otherwise comply with the Warning Notices within the cure period.
-Those 10 Principals were the subject of Notices of Alleged Non-Compliance, an action undertaken by the Investigative Division of the Commission seeking the assessment of a monetary penalty against non-complying Principals.
-Of the 12 Orders issued by the Commission, nine (9) were negotiated consent agreements, and three (3) were the result of a default judgment.
+During the reporting period for calendar year 2018, the Commission issued a total of 105 Warning Notice Letters to principals regarding their failure to file Quarterly Expense Reports as required by the Lobbying Disclosure Law.
+Of those 105 Warning Notice Letters sent, nine principals did not file their quarterly expense reports and/or otherwise comply with the Warning Notices within the cure period.
+Those nine principals were the subject of Notices of Alleged Non-Compliance, an action undertaken by the Investigative Division of the Commission seeking the assessment of a monetary penalty against non-complying principals.
+Of the eleven Orders issued by the Commission, nine were negotiated agreements, one was issued after parties submitted position statements, and one was the result of a default judgment.